PennLINC/qsirecon/docs/builtin_workflows.rst

 ``amico_noddi``
 ===============

-This workflow estimates the NODDI [Zhang2012]_ model using the implementation from AMICO [Daducci2015]_.
+This workflow estimates the NODDI :footcite:p:`noddi` model using the implementation from AMICO :footcite:p:`amico`.
 Images with intra-cellular volume fraction (ICVF), isotropic volume fraction (ISOVF), orientation dispersion (OD) are written to outputs.
 Additionally, a DSI Studio fib file is created using the peak directions and ICVF as a stand-in for QA to be used for tractography.